mozilla-services/merino/docs/api.md

 ### Response

+#### Response object

-The response will be a JSON object containing the keys `suggestions`, `client_variants` and `server_variants`. `client_variants` will return a list of the strings specified from the `client_variants` parameter in the request `server_variants` will return a list of strings `suggestions` will be a list of suggestion objects.
-Each suggestion object will have the following keys:
+The response will be a JSON object containing the following keys:

+- `client_variants` - A list of strings specified from the `client_variants`
+  parameter in the request.
+- `server_variants` - A list of strings indicating the server variants.
+- `request_id` - A string identifier identifying every API request sent from Firefox.
+- `suggestions` - A list of suggestion objects described as below.

+#### Suggestion object

 - `block_id` - a number that can be used, along with the `provider` field below, to uniquely identify this suggestion.
 Two suggestions with the same `provider`